 Opiates like heroin are often cited as the most dangerous drugs in the world.
 One of the reasons for this is the fact that 25 percent of all those that try heroin a single time become addicted.
-Another reason are the harsh, unpredictable, and sometimes dangerous withdrawal symptoms.
+Another reason is the harsh, unpredictable, and sometimes dangerous withdrawal symptoms.
 Once the body has become tolerant of opiates, it will then go into a state of shock from the moment that the drug is no longer in the person’s system.
 This can cause side effects such as nausea, violence, suicidal thoughts, hallucinations, and insomnia.

-Methadone Withdrawal Symptoms
+Understanding Methadone Withdrawal Symptoms

 While the process of breaking an addiction to methadone may seem to be overwhelming, it is nothing compared to the dangers of continued use.
 Methadone is especially dangerous when taken for a long period of time and when mixed with other drugs or alcohol.
 In order to permanently beat the addiction, a person must consider their options for comprehensive treatment.
 First, the detox period should always be overseen by trained medical professionals that can keep the addict as comfortable and safe as possible.
-Once detox has been completed, the individual should make the transition into an inpatient rehab facility.
+Once detox has been completed, the individual should make the transition to an inpatient rehab facility.
 These programs generally last from 30 to 60 days and provide recovering addicts with a range of effective treatment options for lifelong sobriety.